danielyaba/gcp-terraform-modules/modules/project-labels-checker/README.md

 ## TODO
-* add support GCS bucket creation and configuration
+* add support for GCS bucket creation and configuration
-* add support specifying docker repository id
+* add support for specifying docker repository id
-* add support trigger alert on project creation event
+* add support for trigger alert on project creation event

 ## Prerequisites
 1. Make sure the following API services are enabled on you project: